opencybersecurityalliance/stix-shifter/adapter-guide/develop-stix-adapter.md

 #### Step 3.
 Edit the from_stix_map JSON file

-The `from_stix_map.json` file is where you define HOW to translate a STIX pattern to a data source query result.
+The `from_stix_map.json` file is where you define HOW to translate a STIX pattern to a native data source query.
 STIX patterns are expressions that represent Cyber Observable objects.
-The mapping of STIX objects and their properties to data source fields, determine how a STIX pattern is translated to a data source query.
-Only STIX objects and properties that have mappings can be used in a STIX pattern.
+The mapping of STIX objects and properties to data source fields determine how a STIX pattern is translated to a data source query.

-If a STIX pattern contains an unmapped property, STIX-shifter produces an error when translation is called.
-The error happens because the QueryStringPatternTranslator class (in query_constructor.py) does not know what data source field the STIX object property must be converted to.

 1. Identify your data source fields.
 2. Refer to the following documentation [STIX™ Version 2.0.
 Part 4: Cyber Observable Objects](http://docs.oasis-open.org/cti/stix/v2.0/stix-v2.0-part4-cyber-observable-objects.html) for the list of STIX objects that you can map your data source fields.